Personal Loan Details

-Standing instructions is basically instructions given by a bank customer to the bank to make a payment to another bank account or to the bank at regular intervals or as a one-time payment - as per the requirement.
-As per the instructions, the money in the bank account of the customer will be debited and remitted in another account as per the specified time of the customer.
+Standing instructions are basic instructions given by a bank customer to the bank to make a payment to another bank account or the bank at regular intervals or as a one-time payment, as per the requirement.
+As per the instructions, the money in the bank account of the customer will be debited and remitted to another account as per the specified time of the customer.

 If the borrower fails to pay the EMI, the bank charges a penal interest on the overdue amount.
 Financial lenders usually charge a penal interest of 2%-3% per month of the overdue amount.

 It could be hard to get a traditional personal loan from a bank with a poor credit score and no checking account.
 However, certain lenders offer types of personal loans such as payday loans for those with a poor credit score.
 That said, the interest charged will be quite high.

 Over your EMI, after a certain period following the disbursement of the loan, you can make a part-payment towards the loan.
 The part payment will further deduct the outstanding principal amount of the loan.

 A pre-approved loan is one where the customer can apply for a loan and possibly doesn’t need to submit documents or go through the verification process as he/she shares a healthy relationship with the bank as an existing customer and has a clean repayment record.